Louis-Finegan/Lorenz-Attractors-Pygame-Python3/README.md

 ## How to use

 Run the python file `main.py`.
-The pygame display will appear with the solution gerenating automatically. to quit press `q` or close the display. to reset the display press `r`.
+The pygame display will appear.
+Press `s` to start generating the solution, press `q` to quit or close the display and press `r` to reset the display.